koverholt/auto-deploy-rstudio-connect/README.md

 1. Fork this repository
 2. Deploy the Shiny app to RStudio Connect
-3. Activate Travis CI for the Git repository
+3. Input the address of the RStudio Connect server as an environment variable in `.travis.yml`
 4. Input the GUID for the Shiny app as an environment variable in `.travis.yml`
 5. Input your RStudio Connect API key as an encrypted environment variable in `.travis.yml`
+6. Activate Travis CI for the Git repository
-6. Make a change to the Shiny app and commit the change to Git
+7. Make a change to the Shiny app and commit the change to Git
-7. The CI job will deploy the updated version of the Shiny app to RStudio Connect
+8. The CI job will deploy the updated version of the Shiny app to RStudio Connect
-8. Repeat Step 6 to customize the app as much as you'd like, and enjoy automated re-deployments!
+9. Repeat Step 7 to customize the app as much as you'd like, and enjoy automated re-deployments of your Shiny app!

 ## Contents